WeisongZhao/rl_positivity_sim/README.md

 Taken an example of single molecular localization microscopy (SMLM) can also be treated as a `deconvolution` method, but it utilizes the strongest prior knowledge on the real fluorescent signal `x`, i.e., the isolate puncta, to achieve super-resolution in 10~20 times.
 However, the usage of such prior knowledge needs the specific designed experiment, and can not be applied to the conventional microscopes.

+What we intend to do is to find the relatively weak but general (for fluorescence imaging) prior-knowledge,

+- PSF is the important prior knowledge, the soul of `deconvolution`.
+- Low frequency background, corresponding to cytosol signal and constant background.
+This is an optional priori knowledge.

+Before moving on to our most important prior knowledge, I intend to say that in the field of machine learning, loss functions are the soul of the methods.
+This is also the basis for judging whether the prior knowledge is effective.
+Whether the desired effect [increased resolution in deconvolution] can reduce the loss function with prior knowledge added.
+If it does, it's effective for this objective

+- Sparsity, we used the `L1 norm` (the sum of the absolute values of all the elements).

+From the forward model of fluorescence imaging, a smaller PSF convolution corresponds to a smaller `L1 norm` loss function.
+At least if the forward model of fluorescence imaging is satisfied, then this prior is reasonable.

+- Continuity, we used the `Hessian matrix norm` (the sum of the absolute values of the second order derivative).
+The notation is `[1 -2 1]` as in `x` direction.

+The PSF of images must occupy more than 3 × 3 pixels in space which constitutes the basis for the continuity.
+At least if the Nyquist sampling criteria of images is satisfied, then this prior is reasonable.

+Thus, sparsity recovers the high frequency information (towards to the real signal), and in the meantime the image is also constrained by the Hessian matrix continuity.
+As these priors on two different levels recovering the signal cooperatively, the proposed sparse deconvolution is more robust and effective.

 ## Summary and outlook